spectrocloud/librarium/content/docs/07-projects.md

 # Project Dashboard

-The *Admin > Projects* page displays the projects related dashboard cards capturing the usage and metrics about the projects.
+The *Tenant Admin > Projects* page displays the projects related dashboard cards capturing the usage and metrics about the projects.

 # Monthly Kilo-core Hours Usage